 All organic latex beds are a non-toxic alternative to memory foam made from natural latex sourced from rubber trees.
-Organic latex has great temperature regulation, good support for the back and shoulder pain, and has a good bounciness.
+Organic latex has great temperature regulation, good support & pressure relief for back and shoulder pain with a medium-firm feel, and has a good bounciness.
 They are also denser and heavier, making them more stable for heavy sleepers.
-But this mattress has no coils, so the bounce feels different.
-Watch out for adhesives here because the latex layers may be glued together.
-Some people purchase latex from the belief that coil mattresses exasperate EMFs, but I’m not convinced this is true.
+But this mattress has no coils, so the bounce feels different for back sleepers, side sleepers, & stomach sleepers.

 Spring Mattress Allergenic-Free No Latex (Coils)

 This is a mattress produced with coils only.
 About 6% of the population is allergic to latex, so having a mattress free from latex would be an important thing to have.
 Most brands use adhesive to attach the encased coil, which we frown upon.
 The best brands will heat seal the encased coils to each other.
 These brands will typically use certified organic wool, organic cotton fabric, & organic cotton fill.